 Management of the Foundation assets shall be monitored to the Asset Allocation Guidelines provided in the table on the following page.
 Each Asset Manager may have their direct allocation attached through addenda.

 NOTES TO THE ASSET ALLOCATION GUIDELINES TABLE

 - Bolded Indices in Asset Allocation Guidelines Table are employed to determine an overall weighted portfolio benchmark for Asset Manager review purposes.
 If there are no investments in a particular asset style, its target percentage will be applied to another style’s benchmark in calculating the overall benchmark.
-The Foundation may also employ a Universal level benchmark comprised of 65% S&P 500 Index, 30% BCIGC Index and 5% Citigroup 3-month T-Bills for additional reporting purposes.
+The Foundation may also employ secondary level benchmarks comprised of 65% S&P 500 Index, 30% BCIGC Index and 5% Citigroup 3-month T-Bills or a make-up of ETF’s, which will determine the benchmark index return net of management fees inside the ETF’s for additional reporting purposes.

 - The Finance Committee may engage Asset Managers whose disciplines require investments outside the established Asset Allocation Guidelines.
 However, taken as a component of the aggregate fund, such disciplines must fit within the overall Asset Allocation Guidelines established in this Investment Policy Statement.
 If the Finance Committee wishes to consider assets not approved in this Investment Policy Statement, they may do so only with the approval of the Board of Directors.